mpg-age-bioinformatics/myapp/README.md

 # myapp

-**myapp** is a backbone for flask-dash based apps giving you access to the entire flask ecosystem for web development and the simplicy of dash for building Apps in python.
+*myapp* is a backbone for flask-dash based apps giving you access to the entire flask ecosystem for web development and the simplicy of dash for building Apps in python.

-An live example of a **myapp** based deployment can be found on [https://flaski.age.mpg.de](https://flaski.age.mpg.de).
+A live example of a *myapp* based deployment can be found on [https://flaski.age.mpg.de](https://flaski.age.mpg.de).

+Key points:

-The backbone includes connection to a mysql (optionally Galera) and redis (optionally Sentinel).
+- backbone with included connection to *mysql* (optionally *Galera*) and *redis* (optionally *Sentinel*).

-You can add Apps by adding route files to the build, ie. having them as part of the main App (eg. [flaski](https://github.com/mpg-age-bioinformatics/flaski) ) or by running them as an independent containter (eg. [myapp-eg-container](https://github.com/mpg-age-bioinformatics/myapp-eg-container)).
+- Apps can be added by adding route files to the build, ie. having them as part of the main App (eg. [flaski](https://github.com/mpg-age-bioinformatics/flaski) ) or by running them as an independent containter (eg. [myapp-eg-container](https://github.com/mpg-age-bioinformatics/myapp-eg-container)).

+- Multiple dependent or independent instances/pods/containers can be added under the same *domain* eg. www.myapp.com ; www.myapp.com/age ; www.myapp.com/genomics (eg. [myapp-eg-container](https://github.com/mpg-age-bioinformatics/myapp-eg-container)).

-User level authentication for running or visualizing each App is built in.
+- *User level authentication* for running or visualizing each App is built in.

-User settings and administrator settings dashboards are included.
+- User settings and administrator settings dashboards are included.

-2FA ready.
-Traefik as reverse proxy with Let's Encrypt as certificate authority for https in production deployments.
+- *2FA* ready. *Traefik* as reverse proxy with *Let's Encrypt* as certificate authority for https in production deployments.

-Administrator authorization for each registration built as an option.
+- Administrator authorization for each registration built as an option.

-Backups are performed by an independent `backup` container.
+- Backups are performed by an independent `backup` container.

-Multiple dependent or independent instances/pods/containers can be added under the same domain eg. www.myapp.com ; www.myapp.com/age ; www.myapp.com/genomics (eg. [myapp-eg-container](https://github.com/mpg-age-bioinformatics/myapp-eg-container)).

-**myapp** deployments are fully scalable, we run our production environment on kubernetes and local development over docker compose.
+- *myapp* deployments are fully scalable, we run our production environment on *kubernetes* and local development over *docker* compose.